 - SYSCOREO can only change when SYSCOACK is at the same level. - SYSCOACK can only change when SYSCOREQ is at the opposite level.

 Coherency signals naming convention

-The DynamIQ Shared Unit (DSU) supports a single CHI interface or up to two ACE interfaces.
+The DynamIQ Shared Unit (DSU) supports up to two CHI or ACE interfaces.
 Each set of coherency signals has a unique suffix.

 The coherency signals are named as follows: